cornazano/conferences/2019/DevOpsDaysNYC.md

 # DevOpsDays New York City 2019

+January 24-25, 2019 — New York, New York, United States

 The talks:

 * [Dominica DeGrandis — Making Connections Visible: How to Defrag your Value Stream](#degrandis)